-GFRG is a calcined gypsum plaster spread with glass fiber reinforcement for imparting tensile strength.
+GFRG is a calcined gypsum plaster spread with glass fibre reinforcement for imparting tensile strength.
 Raw gypsum an industrial waste from the fertilizer plants is heated at a temperature of 140-150 degrees centigrade and is stored in tanks for later use.
-The slurry is mixed with water and other chemicals (retarders and water repellents ) and spread over a table and is interspersed with glass fibers.
+The slurry is mixed with water and other chemicals (retarders and water repellents ) and spread over a table and is interspersed with glass fibres.
 Aluminum plugs are used for creating hollow cavities.
-The glass fibers are added to induce tensile strength to the panels.
+The glass fibres are added to induce tensile strength to the panels.
 Aluminum plugs are removed in around 30 minutes and panels are dried to a temperature of around 275 degrees for 1 hr before being cut to the required size.
 The transporting shall be done by keeping the panels vertical in stillages.

 DIMENSIONS AND PROPERTIES